IshanGthakral/metacrafter-eth-proof-intermideate-module-3/README.md

 In this project, we had to create a custom token using a smart contract, deploy it on the local hardhat network, and use Remix IDE to interact with it.

-The custom token will have following functionalities:
-- The owner of the token will be able to mint tokens to other accounts
-- Any user can transfer tokens to other accounts.
-- Any user can burn tokens.

 ### Follow the steps to configure the project

 #### 1. Create a hardhat Javascript project